xwenn/Project8_TrainlyIO/README.md

 Once in the main menu you will have a set of options to choose from.

 **1. Enter "1"**

-   You are now in the Student Menu, and you are asked to enter your Student Id.
+   You are now in the Student Menu, and you are asked to enter your Student ID.

    The student Id is supposed in the range of 241-340 based on the data we generated.For example, your student Id is 251,</br> and you enter it.

    You wil see a set of options in the Student Menu.